Remi-Gau/NARPS_CPPL/README.md

 For the moment, this is hard-coded (don't 8 me!) in the rm_subjects.m function.

+The group level analysis will be found in the `/derivatives/spm12/group/GLM*` folder.

+Each group or between group analysis are in different subfolders.

+The following folders contain the relevant group level GLMs:
+- `ttest_gamble_trialxgain_sup_baseline` : positive parametric effect of gain
+- `ttest_gamble_trialxloss_inf_baseline` : negative parametric effect of loss
+- `ttest_gamble_trialxloss_sup_baseline` : positive parametric effect of loss

+There is only one contrast of interest per group analysis.

 ### Making ROIs from neurosynth
 The script `create_ROIs.m` will create the ROIs used to test each hypothesis.